 Saudi Arabia Travel Medical Insurance for International Travelers - FAQs

 Medical facilities in the capital city, Riyadh, and Jeddah are excellent.
 Some of these facilities are even better than the ones in the U.S. and Europe.
 However, treatment in these facilities can be very costly.
 Most hospitals require you to deposit cash before admission.
-Travel medical insurance is a must-have for travellers as it saves a huge amount of money.
+Travel medical insurance is a must-have for travelers as it saves a huge amount of money.

 Do I need travel medical insurance for Saudi Arabia?